 - freemium service with limited functionality for free and an upgrade to better features

 The best personal finance apps combine a lot of financial features into one app or offer a unique value proposition to help your finances.

 - Price: Acorns Lite: $1/mo, Acorns Personal: $3/mo, Acorns Family: $5/mo

-Acorns is a personal finance app geared toward minors, young adults and millennials by offering “round ups,” or when the app rounds up purchases made on linked debit and credit cards to the nearest dollar, investing the difference on your behalf.
+Acorns is a personal finance app geared toward minors, young adults and millennials by offering “round ups,” or when the app rounds up purchases made on linked debit card for kids and teens to the nearest dollar, investing the difference on your behalf.

 Users have seen an average of $30/month invested this way and makes the service one of the best investments for young adults who are looking to get started with saving and investing, especially if they have a .edu email address or are under the age of 24 because Acorns is free.

 This makes it one of the best investing apps for college students as a result.

 The personal finance app allows minors to have custodial brokerage accounts managed by their parent or legal guardian through their product Acorns Early available under the Family Plan ($5/mo).